 The first step in getting started with Playwright is adding the dependency to your project.
 You can get the Playwright client from Maven Repository.
 I created a new pom.xml file and added the playwright dependency.

-Like Selenium WebDriver, Playwright is a browser automation tool and not necessarily limited to a testing framework.
+When it comes to comparing Selenium vs Playwright, it’s worth noting that like Selenium WebDriver, Playwright is a browser automation tool and not necessarily limited to a testing framework.
 In fact, neither of them provide any assertion methods.
 Therefore, you’ll need to add an assertion library as well.
 For this example, I’ll use TestNG.

 How to Launch Browser in Playwright